-The Buffers, Special K, the Hamiltones and Tumbling After are Hamilton's a cappella performance groups.
-All male, all female or coeducational, each group draws from varied repertories ranging from traditional barbershop quartet melodies to contemporary music, and each mixes musical skill with humor to entertain audiences both at Hamilton and on tour.
+The Buffers, Special K, Tumbling After, and the Hamiltones are Hamilton's student-run a cappella performance groups.
+All male, all female, or coeducational, each group draws from varied repertories ranging from traditional barbershop quartet melodies to contemporary music, and each mixes musical skill with humor to entertain audiences both at Hamilton and on tour.
 Auditions are held by announcement.